owaits/ScreenMonkey.Help/reference/clipTypes/PowerPointClip.md

 **Start Slide** You may wish to begin the presentation at a specific slide number.
 Right-click the clip and choose Start Slide > Slide Number.

-**Auto Rewind** Normally when you move to another clip or clear the screen the presentation is rewound back to slide 1.
+**Auto Rewind** Normally when you move to another clip or clear the layer the presentation is rewound back to slide 1.
 However if you turn Auto Rewind off under the PowerPoint Playback Settings then the presentation will be run from the slide being viewed when the clip was last stopped.
 <!--
 **Loop** With this option set the presentation will loop back to the first slide when it reaches the last slide.
 This option can be set in PowerPoint and if set will be shown as such in Screen Monkey.
 However you can override this setting by selecting loop and toggle whether the presentation is looped or not.
 -->